zdfs/sonos-e2e-boilerplate/README.md

 Running your test against SauceLabs is not much different.
 Right now, `sonos-drive` supports 6 environments.
-In your `grunt` command, just pass the environment you want to use and make sure you pass an `--env=production` flag so that `sonos-drive` doesn't try to run the test locally.
+In your `grunt` command, just pass the environment you want to use and make sure you pass an `--env=saucelabs` flag so that `sonos-drive` doesn't try to run the test locally.

 **Examples**